What is a Mecc Alte DSR AVR?

 What protections does the Mecc Alte DSR have built in?

-Over voltage and over voltage, this prevents alternator damage if the voltage exceeds a pre-set limit, such as with a grid connected application.
+Over voltage and under voltage, this prevents alternator damage if the voltage exceeds a pre-set limit, such as with a grid connected application.

 Sustained Short Circuit due to the excitation system.
 With PMG or Auxiliary Winding Excitation; gives the alternator a current ‘forcing’ capability to ensure accurate circuit breaker activation in a fault situation.